shishirprakash/Jstack-JT-TT-Attempt/README.md

 # Jstack-JT-TT-Attempt
 Use this script to collect Jstack  of JJ , TT or Attempt for a job.

+Use "collectJstack.sh" to start jstack collection and "stopJstackcollect.sh" for stopping the collection.
+This will collect all require logs under /tmp/jstack

+# Important
 Jstack for attempt is controlled by "lightPollingInterval" and jstack for JT and TT is controlled by "heavyPollingInterval" .
 Both the values are set in seconds.

 - lightPollingInterval=1 # every second